Treats are important

 But did you know that treats are also important to bonding with your canine friend?
 Dogs are a social species, just like humans.
-Both four-legged and two-legged friends can benefit from the social aspect of treats – a display of love and affection from one individual to another through the sharing of (yummy) resources.
+Both four-legged and two-legged friends can benefit from the social aspect of treats – a display of love and affection from one individual to another through sharing.

 When and where to give treats

-Be sure to think outside of your usual routines when sharing treats with your dog.
+Be sure to think outside of your usual routines when giving treats to your dog.
 Bonding can happen at any time, and your dog should learn that any moment spent with you is a positive one.
-Surprise him with a delicious treat while you’re both snuggled up on the couch or when you come home from work!
-Make these kinds of treats a randomly timed surprise, and be sure not to encourage cheeky treat-seeking behaviours or give potentially harmful human foods.
+Surprise them with a delicious treat while you’re both curled up on the sofa or when you come home from work.
+Make these kinds of treats a randomly timed surprise, and be sure not to encourage treat-seeking behaviours or give potentially harmful human foods.

-During training sessions, give treats promptly when he’s done something well, whether you are at home, in the dog park or out on the town.
+During training sessions, give treats promptly when your dog has done something well, whether you are at home, in the dog park or in the town.
 In this case, you will be rewarding proper dog behaviour within any given environment, which should be the goal.
 Aromatic treats are best for training.
-The appealing scent will be positively associated with the new skill, helping to build on the training results.
+The appealing scent will be positively associated with the new skills helping to build on the training results.

 Carefully consider the circumstances before you give a treat, and stay on guard for potential training traps.
-For example, giving treats to your dog while you are sitting at the table may simply teach him to pester you every time you sit down for a meal.
+Giving treats to your dog while you are sitting at the dinner table may simply teach them to pester you every time you sit down for a meal.
 This will require paying close attention at first, but it will soon become second nature.

 Give treats only when your dog is calm and acting in a way you want.
-If he is jumping up or barking to demand a treat, you can end up rewarding his naughty ways by giving in.
+If jumping up or barking to demand a treat, you can end up rewarding naughty behaviour by giving in.

 Not all treats are created equal

 Too many treats, or inappropriate treats, can significantly impact a dog’s weight and overall health.
-Canine obesity is a serious health issue that’s best avoided entirely.
-Obesity can even shorten your dog’s lifespan and lower his quality of life!
-Be sure your dog is getting healthy treats that won’t cause him to gain weight or compromise the weight loss goals you’ve already set for him.
+Canine obesity is a serious health issue that’s best prevented.
+Obesity can even shorten your dog’s lifespan and lower quality of life.
+Be sure your dog is getting healthy treats that won’t cause weight gain or compromise the weight loss goals you’ve already set.

-Here’s a little human comparison chart to show in human terms just how unhealthy some commonly-fed dog “treats” can be:
+Here’s a little comparison chart to show in human terms just how unhealthy some commonly fed dog “treats” can be: